0xPolygonHermez/zkevm-prover/README.md

 To run a proof test you must perform the following steps:
 - Edit the config.json file and set the parameter `"runFile"` to `"true"`.
 The rest of the parameters must be `"false"`
 - Indicate in the `"inputFile"` parameter the file with the input test data.
-You can find a test file `"input_executor.json"` in the `testvectors` folder
+You can find a test file `input_executor.json` in the `testvectors` folder
-- Run the Prover from the `"testvectors"` folder using the command `"../build/zkProver"`
+- Run the Prover from the `testvectors` folder using the command `$ ../build/zkProver`
-- The result files of the proof will be stored in the `"outputPath"` folder
+- The result files of the proof will be stored in the folder specified in the `"outputPath"` config parameter

 ## License